kshetline/aw-clock/README.md

 There will possibly be a long delay the first time you run this script while Node.js (if necessary) and various npm packages are installed as a prerequisite to running the rest of the installation procedure.

 You’ll then be prompted in the console for the initial configuration you desire.
 If you leave the `-i` off the end of the `build.sh` command above, and add `--ddev`, an all-defaults installation will be performed automatically, with support for wired and wireless temperature/humidity sensors initially disabled, no alternative weather services beyond Weather Underground, and no geocoding support.

+If you want to use the **alarm clock** feature, **it’s important that you use the default kiosk mode**.
+This ensures that audio can be played by the Chrome web browser without you having to interact with the browser first (working around a web browser safety feature designed to protect you from annoying ads on web sites that could otherwise suddenly blast you with sound).

 Respond `Y` to the prompt “Allow user to reboot, shutdown, update, etc.?” if you want to be able to use the clock’s Settings dialog to perform these basic administrative functions.
 This is especially convenient if you’re using a touchscreen, and don’t want to have to use SSH or VNC to perform these operations.